INDEPENDENT SYDNEY FUNERAL CELEBRANT

 As the famous quote says, nothing is certain except death and taxes.
 But when that time comes, dealing with death is difficult, daunting and distressing.
 Whether expected or unexpected, losing someone we love is the hardest time of our lives.

+I am a non-religious Humanist Celebrant.
+In an increasingly secular society, many of us seek purpose, beauty and joy in the one life we know we have.
 When the time comes to look back, those around us can take inspiration from the memories, achievements and legacy left behind and celebrate a life well lived.

 I am part of Picaluna - a network of celebrants and professional planners creating authentic meaningful, family-led farewells.
 So not only can I conduct the funeral, I can also help plan it too.
 You can call us instead of a funeral director when someone dies and we can assist you with the practicalities from start to finish.